Orange-OpenSource/Orange-Confort-plus/README.md

 > [!IMPORTANT]
 > If `dist/serveur/` content is placed at your website root, you do not need the following action.

-Edit JavaScript files to change the following variables:
+Edit JavaScript files to change the following variables, or define them in your own script before Confort+ scripts inclusion:

 ```javascript
 var hebergementDomaine = 'https://example.com'; // Your website origin